Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 }
 {% endhighlight %}

-However, you cannot do that in rust:
+However, you cannot do that in Rust:

 {% highlight rust %}
 fn example_function<'a>() -> &'a i32 {